Offered by: College of Engineering, Mechanical Engineering Department

 - Completion of all conditions of admission, including any preparatory courses that may have been specified.

-- Have an approved program of study on file.
+- Submission of an approved program of study on file.

 - Passing the graduation writing test (GWT) or receiving a waiver.

-Information regarding the thesis, the project and the comprehensive examination is available at the Graduate Studies Office.
+Information regarding the thesis and the project is available at the Graduate Studies Office.
 In addition, each student is responsible for satisfying all university requirements specified elsewhere in the catalog.